-Shorter orthopedic boots are less supportive but can still be helpful to immobilize the foot after postoperative foot surgery or ankle sprain and are much lighter.
-Most walker boots are large enough to accommodate bandages and casts and give more protection during the weight-bearing mobility part of recovery.
+Shorter orthopedic boots are less supportive but can still be helpful to immobilize the foot after post-operative foot surgery or ankle sprain and are much lighter.
+These boots are usually recommended for digital and metatarsal fractures, post-operative foot surgery, and soft tissue trauma of the ankle and foot.
+Most walker boots are large enough to accommodate bandages and casts and provide more protection during the weight-bearing mobility part of recovery.

 Air Pump Orthopedic Walkers vs. Non-Air Walker Boots Air pump orthopedic walker boots inflate with special hand pumps to provide customizable compression and can reduce swelling and provide more foot stability after an injury.
 Typically, air pump orthopedic walking boots are recommended for more serious injuries, including sprained ankles, metatarsal stress fractures, post-surgery injuries, pressure sore, and toe fractures.
 Because you can easily adjust the amount of air and compression in air pump boots, they are an excellent choice for more sensitive or painful injuries.
 They also help by contouring around the leg and reducing movement within the boot.